A gift as precise as the work.

 16.1 x 8.25 x 3.35

 50 Deg.
 Honing Kit (1 Hardened Steel Iron, 1 Honing Plate).
 30° Mini Honing Guide.
 Chopstick Master Wedges (Set of 2).
 Chopstick Master Abrasive Strips (Set of 5).
 Plane Iron for HP-8.
 Chopstick Master Sleeves (Set of 10).
 Maple Chopstick Blanks & Sleeves (Set of 10).
 Padauk Chopstick Blanks & Sleeves (Set of 10).
 Wenge Chopstick Blanks & Sleeves (Set of 10).
-15ml Oil Bottle for Chopstick Master.
-Flat Arm (Arm for Planing Flat Stock on the CSM)
+15ml Oil Bottle (oil not included) for Chopstick Master.
+Flat Arm (Arm for Planing Flat Stock on the CSM) is sold separately.

 What size chopsticks can I make with the Chopstick Master 2015, Version 1 (the original)?